SantoriniDave.com

 Best beach resort near Athens, Greece.

-The best beach near Athens and about an hour’s trip by bus and 30 minutes by taxi from the city center.
+The best beaches near Athens are in the Vouliagmeni area.
+It is about a 30 to 45-minute taxi ride from the city center depending on traffic.
 Best beach resorts near Athens: Four Seasons Astir Palace Hotel (5-star, pictured above) • Divani Apollon Palace & Thalasso (4-star)

 What are the best beaches for kids in Greece?